 ♥ The Truth About The ‘Your Googling And My Medical Degree’ Mug – a comprehensive article about why patients seek out Dr. Google (Society of Participatory Medicine’s site, written by Dave de Bronkart)

-♥ WomenHeart also offers free peer-to-peer support through its Sister Match program, matching a newly-diagnosed female heart patient with a trained peer counselor who shares her diagnosis (everything from angina to heart attack or Spontaneous Coronary Artery Dissection (SCAD).
-Help can look like email, phone, or in-person conversations to help answer the many concerns new patients often have.
+♥ WomenHeart also offers free peer-to-peer support through its Sister Match program.
 Just complete the Sister Match Questionnaire to apply.
 By the way, does your cardiologist know about/refer female heart patients to Sister Match?

 ♥ Patient bloggers at healthcare conferences: ‘real’ journalists?